kaleyjoss/acs_variable_explorer/README.md

     - Margin of error over time
     - If it's in 5y, 1y or both
 - Add wide format option (will have to work around issues with too-long variable names...)
-- Add 5year variables
-- Add STATA, python, direct-API script rendering options
+- Add python, direct-API script rendering options

 ***UI written with Claude code***